 - 1 Cup Walnuts – Optional

-- Then add the 2 cups of grated zucchini, 3 cups all-purpose flour, 1/2 cup cocoa powder, 2 teaspoons coffee grounds, 1 teaspoon salt, 3 teaspoons cinnamon, & 1 & 1/2 teaspoons baking soda & blend until combined (approximately 2-3 minutes).
+- Then add the 2 cups of grated zucchini, 3 cups all-purpose flour, 1/2 cup cocoa powder, 2 teaspoons instant coffee, 1 teaspoon salt, 3 teaspoons cinnamon, & 1 & 1/2 teaspoons baking soda & blend until combined (approximately 2-3 minutes).
 Stir in 1 & 1/2 cups chocolate chips & walnuts if desired. *(3)

 - Bake your zucchini bread for 1 hour or until a toothpick comes out clean.